Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 ### Store and retrieve custom data

-You can store arbitrary string data on the notification with the `IntentData` property, and retrieve it when the user taps the notification to open the app.
+You can store arbitrary string data on the notification with [AndroidNotification.IntentData](../api/Unity.Notifications.Android.AndroidNotification.html#Unity_Notifications_Android_AndroidNotification_IntentData), and retrieve it when the user taps the notification to open the app.

 ```c#
 var notification = new AndroidNotification();